MaxHalford/maxhalford.github.io/content/blog/sql-cross-correlations.md

 ## Multiple $X$s and $Y$s

 We now have a framework to compute different kinds of cross-correlations between two variables over multiple time steps.
-Let's push the envelope and make it so that can compute the cross-correlations for multiple variables.
+Let's push the envelope and make it so that we can compute the cross-correlations for multiple variables.
 To be precise, we would like to compute cross-correlations between <span style="color: SlateBlue;">a group of initiatives ($X$s) </span> and <span style="color: MediumSeaGreen;">a group of metrics ($Y$s)</span>.

 First of all, let's create some more dummy data.
 We'll also split the $X$s from the $Y$s.
 We're also going to [melt](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.melt.html) (or "unpivot" as some like to say) both groups.
 The reason why we do this is that it will simplify the subsequent code.